wp-plugins/addon-so-widgets-bundle/readme.txt

 = Addon Widgets Customizations =

-We have integrated customizations for each widget via the WordPress default customizer.
-Once you activate a widget from (Plugins > SiteOrigin Widgets) You will notice a new panel for that specific widget in (Appearance > Customize) and from there you may easily customize styling of the widgets added by this plugin.
+Now each widget has it's stylying options within it same as Siteorigin Widgets.

-**Special thanks to SiteOrigin & Titan framework for the help in developing this plugin.**
+**Special thanks to SiteOrigin for the help in developing this plugin.**

 == Installation ==